 This item to set the input clock to onboard keyboard controller.
-The options are8MHz and 12MHz.
+The options are 8MHz, 12MHz and 16MHz.

-Onboard FDC Control
+Onboard FDC Controller

 This item specifies onboard floppy disk drive controller.
 This setting allows you to connect your floppy disk drives to the onboard floppy connector.
-Choose the 'Disabled'' settings if you have a separate control card.
+Choose the "Disabled" settings if you have a separate control card.

-Onboard Serial 1
+Onboard Serial Port 1

-This item is used to define onboard serial port 1 to3F8/IRQ4, 2F8/IRQ3, 3E8/IRQ4, 2E8/IRQ3, Auto or Disabled.
+This item is used to define onboard serial port 1 to 3F8/IRQ4, 2F8/IRQ3, 3E8/IRQ4, 2E8/IRQ3, Auto or Disabled.

-Onboard Serial 2
+Onboard Serial Port 2